 Wednesday, April 25: Minnesota @ Winnipeg, TBD*

-Market Watch: This series opened with Winnipeg -185 at 5dimes but got steamed to -210.
+Market Watch: This series opened with Winnipeg -185 but got steamed to -210.
 At the current price, the Jets have an implied probability of ~68% while Minnesota is being given about a 36% chance to win the series.

 Setting the Stage: Winnipeg won three of the four regular season meetings.
 The Wild only scored six total goals in the first three matchups (all losses), but those all came in 2017.
 The Wild did win the regular season finale by a score of 4-1, but the Jets were playing the second of back-to-back games on the road.
 All in all, I wouldn’t take too much from the regular season series.

 Home ice will matter in this series, which obviously gives the edge to a Jets franchise that has home-ice advantage for the first time since 1985.
 The raucous Winnipeg crowd should help even more than it did throughout the regular season.
 The Jets, who led the league with 66 home points, have won nine straight at Bell MTS Place.
 They also led the NHL with 32 home victories, which only four other teams have done over the past 13 seasons.
 Fear the whiteout.